dagof/mylibrary/README.md

 Open `init.js` file located in `server\node_modules\express\lib\middleware` folder using notepad or other text editor.

 ### Step 5
 Add the Cross-site HTTP requests permissions to be able to get data from server using **Cross-Origin Resource Sharing (CORS)** mechanism.
-Details here.
+More details (here)[http://www.dagoflores.ca/2015/05/cors/].

 ### Step 6
 Test the server: